 - print separating hyperplanes for inner, bounded Voronoi regions.
 The first number is the number of separating hyperplanes.
 Each remaining line starts with 3+dim.
 The next two numbers are adjacent input sites.
 The next dim numbers are the coefficients of the separating hyperplane.
 The last number is its offset.
 Use 'Tv' to verify that the hyperplanes are perpendicular bisectors.
 It will list relevant statistics to stderr.

 - print separating hyperplanes for outer, unbounded Voronoi regions.
 The first number is the number of separating hyperplanes.
 Each remaining line starts with 3+dim.
 The next two numbers are adjacent input sites on the convex hull.
 The next dim numbers are the coefficients of the separating hyperplane.
 The last number is its offset.
-Use 'Tv' to verify that the hyperplanes are perpendicular bisectors.
-It will list relevant statistics to stderr,

 - Input sites